thefutureisnowai/thefutureisnowai.github.io/privacy.md

 <div class="main-content-box"> <div class="main-content">
 <details class="main-deets">
   <summary class="main-summary">Commitment to Privacy</summary>
      We will never gather or congregate any customer / user data (aside from the Google caveat above), beyond information you explicitly provide us which will be used only for the necessities of conducting business with you, and providing the services you request.
-We will never share your data with any third parties for marketing purposes, training AI, or any purpose not directly related to the services you request.
+We will never share your data with any third parties for marketing purposes, training AI, or any purpose beyond what is necessary for the services you request.
 If the services you request require us to share your data with a third party, we will only do so after receiving your explicit consent.
-We believe data collection should be an opt-in process, rather than an opt-out process as many companies practice.
 </details>
 </div></div>